google/zetasql/docs/pipe-syntax.md

    an operator name, and any arguments: \
     `|> operator_name argument_list`
 +   Pipe operators can be added to the end of any valid query.
-+   Pipe operators can be applied in any order, any number of times.
 +   Pipe syntax works anywhere standard syntax is supported: in queries, views, table-valued functions (TVFs), and other contexts.
 +   Pipe syntax can be mixed with standard syntax in the same query.
 For